sumwale/ybox/README.md

 zbox-pkg install firefox
 ```

-If there are more than one containers you have created, then this will allow you to choose
+If you have created multiples containers, then this will allow you to choose one among
-one among them for the install.
+them for the installation.
 After the main package installation, it will also list
 the optional dependencies of the installed package (only till second level) and allow you
 to choose from among them which may add additional features to the package.